tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will register the Microsoft.DataMigration resource provider with your subscription in Azure.

-1. In the [Azure portal](https://portal.azure.com), select **All services** from the Azure navigation pane, and then select **Subscriptions**.
+1. In the [Azure portal](https://portal.azure.com), select **All services** from the Azure navigation pane, and then select **Subscriptions**

     ![All services is highlighted in the Azure navigation pane, and Subscriptions is highlighted in the All services blade.](media/azure-portal-all-services-subscriptions.png "Azure All services blade")

-2. Select the subscription you are using for this hands-on lab from the list, select **Resource providers**, enter "migration" into the filter box, and then select **Register** next to Microsoft.DataMigration.
+2. Select the subscription you are using for this hands-on lab from the list, select **Resource providers**, enter "migration" into the filter box, and then select **Register** next to Microsoft.DataMigration

     ![The Subscription blade is displayed, with Resource providers selected and highlighted under Settings.
 On the Resource providers blade, migration is entered into the filter box, and Register is highlighted next to Microsoft.DataMigration.](media/azure-portal-subscriptions-resource-providers-register-microsoft-datamigration.png "Resource provider registration")